 Get into the Admin Center of Office 365 portal, and navigate to Users, and then to Data Migration.

 Make sure you’ve Exchange 2016, Exchange 2013, Exchange 2011 or SBS 2011, before downloading and executing Hybrid Configuration Wizard.
 This wizard helps you to establish hybrid deployment in on-premises Active directory.
 It also lets you define and configure various parameters for your hybrid deployment.
 To do this, it first creates the HybridConfiguration object and gather existing Exchange and Active Directory topology configuration data.
-You can also learn to create and configure a new hybrid deployment here.
+You can also learn to create and configure a new hybrid deployment through this valuable tool.

-Once Azure AD Connect has synchronized the mailbox users (with their passwords), then you have to assign Office 365 licenses to migrate their on-premises mailboxes.
+After Azure AD Connect successfully synchronizes mailbox users along with their passwords, the next step is to allocate Office 365 licenses for migrating their on-premises mailboxes.